Doha-Helmaoui/A-Friendly-REPO/README.md

 IS THIS YOUR FIRST CONTRIBUTION ʕ •̀ ω •́ ʔ ? ....  ``YES`` OR ``NO`` ....

-doesn't mater ╮(￣ω￣;)╭ just your NAME and some lines if you want
+doesn't mater ╮(￣ω￣;)╭ just add your NAME and some lines if you want

 YA WELCOME  :hatched_chick: :cherries: :sparkles: